mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 Shading assets have a series of properties that can accept a nested asset (called *Texture* assets in this guide).
 For example, the diffuse property of a **Generic** shading asset can either have a color value, or be connected to another asset of type **Bitmap** (or other *Texture* assets).

 {{ site.terms.rir }} provides component to construct and destruct these asset types.
-The *Shading* asset component also accept a *Texture* asset where applicable.
+The *Shading* asset component also accepts a *Texture* asset where applicable.
 For example, use {% include ltr/comp.html uuid='37b63660-' %} and {% include ltr/comp.html uuid='77b391db-' %} to construct and destruct **Bitmap** texture assets:

 ![](https://via.placeholder.com/800x300.png?text=Construct+Apply+Texture)

+{% capture param_note %}
+The {% include ltr/param.html uuid='49a94c44-' title='Glossiness' %} and {% include ltr/param.html uuid='c2fc2e60-' title='Bump' %} parameters of **Generic** shading components accept both a double or color value, or a texture map respectively.
+Note the parameter icons show a double or color value and a checker map in background
+{% endcapture %}
+{% include ltr/bubble_note.html note=param_note %}

-{% include ltr/bubble_note.html note='Note that texture components only add the asset to the Revit model when they are connected to the input property of a Shading asset component' %}
+{% include ltr/warning_note.html note='Note that texture components only add the asset to the Revit model when they are connected to the input property of a Shading asset component' %}

-## Physical (Structural) Assets
+## Physical Assets

 Use {% include ltr/comp.html uuid='af2678c8-' %} to create a *Physical* asset and assign to a material using {% include ltr/comp.html uuid='2f1ec561-' %} component.
 Use {% include ltr/comp.html uuid='6f5d09c7-' %} and {% include ltr/comp.html uuid='c907b51e-' %} as inputs, to set the type and behavior of the *Physical* asset, respectively: